How Much Are Car Accident Settlements in North Carolina?

 Adjuster Formulas and Internal Valuation Tools

 Many insurance companies rely on internal software or formulas to assign values to claims.
 These tools often use preset ranges for injuries and recovery times, which may not fully account for how pain and suffering damages affect daily life.
-As a result, calculated values can feel disconnected from an injured person’s experience.

 Why Initial Settlement Offers Are Often Low